onep1xel/TheAccessAgency/content/_index.md

       text: More about Accessible Tourism
       url: "accessible-tourism"
   - heading: Our work
     text: We make places easier to visit.
-By proving tailored access materials for visitors, guidance for stakeholders, and reviews of physical and digital properties - everyone can feel welcomed.
+By providing tailored access materials for visitors, guidance for stakeholders, and reviews of physical and digital properties - everyone can feel welcomed.
     link:
       text: See our work
       url: "work"